-The app does nothing other than wasting your money.
-Still, we have to include this in the list as it is available on Google play store.
-It is very much similar to all other “I’m rich”-type apps, and all you get is a luxury diamond image.
+The app does nothing other than waste your money.
+Still, we have to include this in the list as it was once available on the Google play store.
+It was very much similar to other “I’m rich“-type (gimmick) apps.
+For nearly $400, all you get is a luxury diamond image.

 2. The Most Expensive App – $400

-Yet another bizarre app that does nothing, except showing a diamond on your device display.
+Yet another bizarre app that does nothing except display a diamond on your device display.
 The screenshot on the Play store doesn’t show the diamond.
-Instead, it displays a text “you’ll see a shiny diamond here”.
+Instead, it displays the text “you’ll see a shiny diamond here.”

 1. Abu Moo Collection – $400 each, $2400 total

-Developer Abu Moo has taken the term “expensive” to a whole new level.
-Instead of creating one “expensive app”, he uploaded a series of six applications on Play Store, each with a price tag of $400.
+Developer Abu Moo took the term “expensive” to a whole new level.
+Instead of creating one “expensive app,” he uploaded a series of six applications on the Play Store, each with a price tag of $400.